Tsavo West National Park

 Hells Gate National Park

-This is a park where the animators of Disney’s The Lion King traveled, to catch the dramatic landscapes in Kenya’s Great Rift Valley.
-When visitors to Hell’s Gate National Park reach the sweeping cliffs carved by a prehistoric lake that gives the park its name, they’ll discover Pride Rock’s real-life inspirations which this park has to offer.Inside the park, there is the Fischer’s Tower, a 25m-high rock formation made from molten volcanic lava forced up through a tear in the earth—named after Gustav Fischer’s a German explorer.
+This is a park where the animators of Disney’s The Lion King traveled to catch the dramatic landscapes in Kenya’s Great Rift Valley.
+When visitors to Hell’s Gate National Park reach the sweeping cliffs carved by a prehistoric lake that gives the park its name, they’ll discover Pride Rock’s real-life inspirations, which this park has to offer.
+Inside the park is the Fischer’s Tower, a 25-meter-high rock formation made from molten volcanic lava forced up through a tear in the earth—named after Gustav Fischer,s a German explorer.

 Meru National Park

-Meru was one of the two areas in which conservationists George Adamson and Joy Adamson raised Elsa’s lioness made famous in the bestselling book and award-winning movie born free Elsa.
+Meru was one of the two areas in which conservationists George Adamson and Joy Adamson raised Elsa’s lioness, made famous in the bestselling book and award-winning movie Born Free Elsa.

 Lake Bogoria